lundqvistr/manual_medfak_research_data/manual.md

 ## Other aspects

+### Don't do this in your data!
+- Don't calculate the time between events by manual calculations based on your calendar.
+There are always better ways to do this in your software.
+- Don't try to combine data stored in separate files by manual cut-and-paste operations.

+These commeents are of course not absolute, there could be cases with small datasets where manual handling could be reasonable.
+However, as soon as the dataset covers more than one screen on your computer, consider more structured ways to work.

 ### Import of files from others
 <!---Fundering: ska vi skriva något om detta, dvs hur de kan tänka när de får filer från andra, ex SoS?
 Typ "Se gärna till att du får filer i flera format, CSV/tab _och_ SAS eller annat format filleverantören själv arbetar med."
 Och "Vid inläsning av fil kan allt fungera om det är ett proprietärt format, men det kan också krångla.
 Ibland är det enklast att läsa in rena filer eftersom det går att styra inläsningen i mer detalj då."
 Eller är det för mycket vid sidan?--->